-In 2014, a worldwide effort was initiated to develop the EU Country Roadmaps for Engagement with Civil Society.
-The following are the key lessons learnt from the Delegation to Timor-Leste in the process of implementing the previous Roadmaps, also vis-à-vis the involvement of and cooperation with MS:
+In 2014, a worldwide effort was initiated to develop the EU Country Roadmaps for Engagement with Civil

+Society.
+The following are the key lessons learnt from the EUD to Timor-Leste process of implementing the previous Roadmaps, also vis-a-vis the involvement of and cooperation with MS:

-- The Roadmaps were seen as evidence of the EU's commitment to engagement with civil society. - Providing a framework for both day-to-day and periodic dialogue with CSOs, academia, the media, and other non-state actors. - Fewer and more focused priorities leads to having strategic frameworks more realistic and implementable. - Fewer and better indicators assists in having Roadmaps more measurable, contributing to a more predictable, transparent and accountable way of working with CSOs. - Opportunity and commitment to the Delegation to engage in better, more inclusive and even decentralised consultations with CSOs, which leads to establishing more permanent and structured spaces (i.e. dialogue). - Benefits of working better together, taking into account the respective EU and MS comparative advantages: MS now appear to be better informed and fully aware of the process. - Better collective action by combining programmatic interventions and dialogue around common concerns. - Providing a framework for increased collaboration and coordination on programmes supporting common concerns. - There is room for improvement that the Roadmap becomes "more meaningful" for all the EUD cooperation team and not just the EUD civil society focal point, both in terms of its inherent strategic character and the resulting approach, making mainstreaming of civil society an easier reality. - Key documents produced by the Delegation must be in English in order to ensure more CSOs can read and understand the information, and Tetum translation is advised (at least for summaries) for even better coverage and understanding.
+- Becoming a great public statement to all people in Timor-Leste about the position of the EU and its MS on engagement with civil society, and how the EUD will implement this - Providing a framework for both day-to-day and periodic dialogue with CSOs, academia, the media, and other non-state actors. - Fewer and more focused priorities leads to having strategic frameworks more realistic and implementable. - Fewer and better indicators assists in having Roadmaps more measurable, contributing to a more predictable, transparent and accountable way of working with CSOs. - Opportunity and commitment to the EUD to engage in better, more inclusive and even decentralised consultations with CSOs, which leads to establishing more permanent and structured spaces (i.e. dialogue). - Benefits of working better together, taking into account the respective EU and MS comparative advantages: MS now appear to be better informed and fully aware of the process. - Better collective action by combining programmatic interventions and dialogue around common concerns. - Providing a framework for increased collaboration and coordination on programmes supporting common concerns. - There is room for improvement that the Roadmap becomes "more meaningful" for all the EUD cooperation team and not just the EUD civil society focal point, both in terms of its inherent strategic character and the resulting approach, making mainstreaming of civil society an easier reality. - Key documents produced by the EUD must be in English in order to ensure more CSOs can read and understand the information, and Tetum translation is advised (at least for summaries) for even better coverage and understanding.